St. Anne, Illinois

 St. Anne (sometimes spelled Saint Anne) is a village in Kankakee County, Illinois, United States.
 The population was 1,161 at the 2020 census.
 It is part of the Kankakee-Bourbonnais-Bradley Metropolitan Statistical Area.
-It was founded in 1851 by Charles Chiniquy, a French-Canadian Catholic priest and friend of the 16th U.S. President Abraham Lincoln who was excommunicated by the Catholic Church in 1856.
+It was founded in 1851 by Charles Chiniquy, a French-Canadian Catholic priest and law client of the 16th U.S. President Abraham Lincoln, who was excommunicated by the Catholic Church in 1856.
 He later converted to Protestant Christianity, becoming a Presbyterian Evangelical minister and a well-known temperance activist in Canada and the United States.

 Geography

 St. Anne is located in southeastern Kankakee County.
 Illinois Route 1 passes through the west side of the village.
 It is 13 mi southeast of Kankakee, the county seat, and 18 mi north of Watseka.

 According to the 2021 census gazetteer files, St. Anne has a total area of 0.86 sqmi, of which 0.83 sqmi (or 96.51%) is land and 0.03 sqmi (or 3.49%) is water.